bghira/SimpleTuner/TUTORIAL.md

 #### Model and Data Settings

-- `MODEL_NAME`: Specifies the pretrained model to use.
+- `pretrained_model_name_or_path`: Specifies the pretrained model to use.
 Can be a HuggingFace Hub model or a local path.
 Either method requires a full Diffusers-style layout be available.
   - You can find some [here](https://huggingface.co/stabilityai) from Stability AI.
-- `TRACKER_PROJECT_NAME` and `TRACKER_RUN_NAME`: Names for the tracking project on Weights and Biases.
+- `tracker_project_name` and `tracker_run_name`: Names for the tracking project on Weights and Biases.
 Currently, run names are non-functional.
-- `INSTANCE_PROMPT`: Optional prompt to append to each caption.
+- `instance_prompt`: Optional prompt to append to each caption.
 This can be useful if you want to add a **trigger keyword** for your model's style to associate with.
   - Make sure the instance prompt you use is similar to your data, or you could actually end up doing harm to the model.
   - Each dataset entry in `multidatabackend.json` can have its own `instance_prompt` set in lieu of using this main variable.
-- `VALIDATION_PROMPT`: The prompt used for validation.
+- `validation_prompt`: The prompt used for validation.

   - Optionally, a user prompt library or the built-in prompt library may be used to generate more than 84 images on each checkpoint across a large number of concepts.
   - See `--user_prompt_library` for more information.